The Holiday Candle features a Crown Knot design,

 gold flowers for your Holiday Candle (total of

 9: Use your tweezers or pliers to

 gold cords from the flower under

-them in opposite
+Knot segment in opposite

 Arrange the candle so you are looking at

-of the last Lanyard knot.
+of the last Crown knot.

 cords around the two

 white cords closest to them.

-Overhand knots with the goldcords.
+tight Overhand knots with the goldcords.